-James resumes his task at the computer so Jacky takes the hint to disappear from sight.
-He returns to his room, feeling a tad distracted.
-He wonders what he could do to help James.
-For once, he is able to witness the breakup process – unlike the last few times how he would be gone and when he comes back, James has a new girlfriend.
-He brushes the discouraging thoughts aside, knowing he’ll think of something to help James later.
+James resumed his task at the computer, so Jacky took the hint to disappear from sight.
+He returned to his room, feeling a tad distracted.
+He wondered what he could do to help James.
+For once, he was able to witness the breakup process—unlike the last few times how he would be gone and when he came back, James had a new girlfriend.
+He brushed the discouraging thoughts aside, knowing he would think of something to help James later.

-Jacky is the first to arrive at the park the next day – next afternoon to be exact since Joyce had changed the appointment on him.
-In fact, he’s standing at the bench where Joyce likes.
-She claims that a lot of good things had happened to her there so she wants it to be that bench this morning when she called him to confirm of their meeting.
+Jacky was the first to arrive at the park the next day—next afternoon to be exact since Joyce had changed the appointment on him.
+In fact, he was standing at the bench where Joyce liked.
+She claimed that a lot of good things had happened to her there so she wanted it to be that bench this morning when she called him to confirm their meeting.

-“I just got out of a meeting,” Jacky explains.
+“I just got out of a meeting,” Jacky explained.

-Joyce smiles.
+Joyce smiled.
 “No need to explain.
 I’m just teasing you.”